-We then ran into the bullet graph developed by Stephen Few which extends the basic bar chart with two powerful embellishments.
+We then ran into the bullet graph developed by Stephen Few, which extends the basic bar chart with two powerful embellishments.

-The first is it’s use of (color-blind friendly) background fill colors that can be used to encode ranges for bad, satisfactory, and good:
+The first is its use of (color-blind friendly) background fill colors that can be used to encode ranges for bad, satisfactory, and good:

-Now anyone could use the dashboard to not only answer if the metrics improved but also whether the current metrics are any good.
+Now anyone could use the dashboard not only to answer if the metrics improved but also whether the current metrics are any good.

 The second thing the bullet graph does is use a symbol marker that can be used to encode a comparative measure:

-The way we decided to use the symbol marker was to encode the previous month’s values which allowed us to completely eliminate the chart for May as well as get rid of the traffic light indicators.
+The way we decided to use the symbol marker was to encode the previous month’s values which allowed us to eliminate the chart for May as well as get rid of the traffic light indicators.

-I’ll admit it might take a little acclimatization but once you’re there you can very quickly tell if the current month’s metrics performed better than last month’s metrics.
-Plus, it gets rid of a whole lot of ink (pixels) improving the data-to-ink ratio which makes the data visualization geeks happy:
+I’ll admit it might take a little acclimatization, but once you’re there, you can very quickly tell if the current month’s metrics performed better than last month’s metrics.
+Plus, it gets rid of a whole lot of ink (pixels), improving the data-to-ink ratio, which makes the data visualization geeks happy:

 Above all else show the data.